О современном рабстве

 Risk assessment and due diligence

-We previously indicated that, consistent with the UK Government guidance on the Modern Slavery Act, we were considering a review of the country, sector, transaction and business partnership modern slavery risks to help Rotork to better understand and appropriately target any modern slavery risks in our supply chains.
-As mentioned above, we are in the process of reviewing all of our suppliers and part of this assessment will focus on modern slavery risks.
-We will begin by focusing risk assessments on suppliers with enhanced risk profiles, such as the country they are based in and our risk assessment will incorporate learnings gained through the supplier survey conducted previously.
+We continue to review all of our suppliers and part of this assessment focuses on modern slavery risks.
+Our initial focus has been on suppliers with enhanced risk profiles, such as the country they are based in and our risk assessment incorporates learnings gained through the supplier survey conducted previously.

-As part of the review and ongoing development of our supplier relationships, we will specifically assess the slavery and human trafficking risks arising from each such relationship and identify appropriate steps to address those risks which may, for example, include placing appropriate contractual obligations on suppliers, working with the supplier to make improvements or ceasing to work with a supplier entirely.
+As part of the review and ongoing development of our supplier relationships, we continue to specifically assess the slavery and human trafficking risks arising from each such relationship and identify appropriate steps to address any risks identified.
+Such steps may include placing appropriate contractual obligations on suppliers, working with the supplier to make improvements/ corrective action plans or ceasing to work with a supplier entirely.

 During 2017, we implemented a new system for the ongoing online monitoring of third parties against various lists, records and media sources.
-The strategic suppliers retained following the review process, will be continuously monitored on this system for any ethical issues.
-There will also be quarterly business reviews, with follow up audits where necessary.
-The reduction in the number of suppliers will make monitoring much easier.
+The strategic suppliers retained following the review process, will be monitored for any ethical issues.
+Quarterly business reviews, with follow up audits where necessary, have taken place.
+The reduction in the number of suppliers will make monitoring easier.

-We continue to require our suppliers to comply with the laws and regulations applicable to them and to meet minimum standards in relation to modern slavery, human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
+We contractually oblige our suppliers to comply with the laws and regulations applicable to them and to meet minimum standards in relation to modern slavery, human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
 We also expect our suppliers to check that their sub-suppliers comply with the laws and regulations applicable to them and meet the same minimum standards.

-Our modern slavery training course is being rolled out to our procurement teams and others who are involved with our supply chains.
-In 2019, following our risk assessment, we will consider rolling this out more broadly to our employees to raise further awareness on modern slavery.
+Our renewed Modern Slavery training course is being rolled out to our procurement teams and others who are involved with our supply chains.
+In 2020 we will further revisit the training currently on offer and identify the need for audience specific guidance.

 The Modern Slavery Act – Transparency in Supply Chain statement